Mr Simigdáli: Analysis

+Tale type

-Although the tale is classified as the more general type ATU 425, "The Search for the Lost Husband", the tale pertains to a cycle of stories found in Italy, Greece and Turkey, about a heroine creating her own husband.
+Although the tale is classified as the more general type ATU 425, "The Search for the Lost Husband", the tale pertains to a cycle of stories found in Italy, Greece and Turkey: the heroine, refusing to marry any suitor chosen for her, decides to fashion her own husband out of materials, and prays to a deity for him to come alive.

 It could be considered, therefore, a subtype specific to Italy.
 The type is also considered a Greek-Turkish oikotype of The Disenchanted Husband, which, according to Jan-Öjvind Swahn's study, falls under type 425B: the artificial husband created by the heroine and the exchange of three nuts for three nights with her husband.

 Motifs

-Pintosmalto is a literary variant of the tale of the lost husband.
-The Armenian Nature's Ways follows part of it, ending with the princess's marriage to the newly created man.
-Other variants of the search for the lost bridegroom usually involve an enchanted man rather than a newly created one, as in The Enchanted Pig, East of the Sun and West of the Moon, and Black Bull of Norroway.
-The Two Kings' Children includes a similar series of exchanges for the true bride to reach the bridegroom.

-According to Max Lüthi, the heroine cracks open the nuts and almonds she gets from her helpers and finds beautiful dresses that depict the skies (or heavens), the earth and the seas.
-In addition, Lüthi remarked that the reference to forty indicated the presence of the tale in the Orient, since the numeral has cultural significance for Middle Eastern cultures (e.g., indicating a period of maturation or purification).
+Lüthi remarked that the reference to number forty indicated the presence of the tale in the Orient, since the numeral has cultural significance for Middle Eastern cultures (e.g., indicating a period of maturation or purification).

+The gifts from the helpers

+The heroine, creator and lover of the artificial husband, gains exquisite presents from her supernatural helpers, which she will use to bribe the kidnapping queen for a night with her lover.
+Also, according to Max Lüthi, the heroine cracks open the nuts and almonds she gets from her helpers and finds beautiful dresses that depict the skies (or heavens), the earth and the seas.

 The hero's ingredients

-Folklorists Georgios A. Megas and Michael Merakles noted that in these tales, the hero is named after the materials with which he was created.
-As such, Greek variants of the tale are known as Moscambaris or Muscambre, after the materials used to build the husband: namely, musk and amber.
-In addition, German scholar Max Lüthi noted that sugar appears to be "the crucial ingredient" in most variants from Greece and Italy.
+Folklorists Georgios A. Megas and Michael Merakles, as well as researcher Marilena Papachristophorou, noted that in these tales, the hero is named after the materials with which he was created: herbs, musk, amber, cinnamon and sugar.

+According to Papachristophorou, the more common names for the hero include Sucrepétri, Moscambaris or Muscambre, after the materials used to build the husband (in the latter two, musk and amber), although the tale is better known as Simigdalenios ("Man of Semolina").

+In addition, German scholar Max Lüthi noted that sugar appears to be "the crucial ingredient" in most variants from Greece and Italy, although Papachristophorou remarks that it is the "most common [ingredient] in all versions" of the story.

 Variants

-Folklorist Ruth Ann Musick collected a variant from West Virginia from a man named Jon De Luca, in Fairmont, who learned from his mother, who learned from her mother.
-In this tale, titled The Dough Prince, a princess who cannot find any fitting suitor, decides to create her own lover: she mixes dough and shapes it like a human male, to whom she gives life with a kiss.
-As it happens in other tales, the prince is captured by a foreign queen, and his princess goes after him.
-She meets an old man who gives her three valuable stones and she trades them for three nights with the prince.